Utility Maximization for Uplink MU-MIMO: Combining Spectral-Energy Efficiency and Fairness: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we consider utility maximization for the uplink MU-MIMO system.
 We define the utility function combining both EE-SE tradeoff and user fairness.
 After formulating the utility maximization problem with individual power constraints and sum power constraint, we analyze the optimal power allocation scheme.
-Although the original optimization problem is not convex, we propose a convexization procedure to convert it into an equivalent convex programming problem, which is proved to have the same global optimal solution with the original problem.
-Moreover, we have proposed two algorithms to get the optimal solution: one is the centralized algorithm which requires all global information; the other is the primal-dual distributed algorithm which only needs a small amount of overhead between each user and Node-B. Furthermore, we have proved that our proposed distributed algorithm can converge to the global optimal solution.
+Although the original optimization problem is not convex, we propose a convexization procedure to convert it into an equivalent convex programming problem, which has been proven to have the same global optimal solution as the original problem.
+Moreover, we have proposed two algorithms to obtain the optimal solution: one is the centralized algorithm which requires knowledge of all the global information; the other is the primal-dual distributed algorithm which only needs a small amount of overhead between each user and Node-B. Furthermore, we have proved that our proposed distributed algorithm can converge to the global optimal solution.

-In the future, we will try to extend the results to more practical scenarios.
-First, ZF is a simple linear detection method, which can eliminate the interference from other users.
-However, if we apply other detection methods, such as minimum mean-squared error (MMSE), the problem becomes more complex because of the introduced interference part.
-Second, static CSI is investigated in this paper, but more realistic version should be stochastic CSI, i.e., randomized channel matrix $\mathbf{H}$.
-We should analyze the achievable (or average) SE and EE to guarantee a statistical long-term performance.
+Several extensions can be done in the future to apply our results to more practical scenarios.
+First, if we use other detection methods rather than ZF, such as minimum mean-squared error (MMSE), the problem becomes more complex because of the coupled interference part.
+Second, static CSI is investigated in this paper, but more realistic version should be stochastic CSI under which we should analyze the achievable (or average) SE and EE to guarantee a statistical long-term performance.
 Last but not least, user pairing, which depicts how to select part of users from all available users to form the MU-MIMO system, is also an important issue in uplink MU-MIMO system.
 Traditional metric is to maximize throughput or SE, but the story will be changed when we use EE-SE tradeoff as the new metric.
-Nevertheless, overall, this paper opens a new way to \textit{quantitatively} analyze the EE-SE tradeoff with fairness guarantee for MU-MIMO system.
+In summary, this paper opens a new way to \textit{quantitatively} analyze the EE-SE tradeoff with fairness guarantee for MU-MIMO system.

 \appendices